DataCoveEU/STAM/README.md

 * Leaflet and OpenLayers are supported

-* Things and Features of interest are supported
+* Things and Features of interest are supported as spatial features